This site and article don’t recommend outing though the state of emergency was lifted. Make your decision with extreme care.

 Chinowa Kuguri at Yasaka shrine

-In the last week of June, we find a huge wreath at many Shinto shrines and Buddhist temples.
-Yasaka shrine is no exemption.
+In last week of June, we find a huge wreath at many Shinto shrines and Buddhist temples.
+Yasaka shrine is no exception.
 The wreath is called Chinowa.
 Kyotoites love to walk through it on 30th June.
-Walking through Chinowa is called “Chinowa kuguri.”
+Walking through Chinowa is called “Chinowa Kuguri.”

-After Chinowa kuguri, we write down our names on a human-shaped pieces of paper and give them to the shrine and priest throw them to the Kamo river.
+At Yasaka shrine, after Chinowa Kuguri, we write down our names on a human-shaped pieces of paper called Hitogata and give them to the shrine and priest throw them to the Kamo river.

 How to walk through “Chinowa” 茅の輪

 Chinowa is located at Torii gate or in front of main hall of shrine.
-At Yasaka shrine, we can find it the West area of the shirne in the last week of June and it is moved in front of the main hall on 30th June.
-(Actually, there is the Buden, the building that has many paper lanterns between the Chinowa and the main hall.)
+At Yasaka shrine, we can find it the West area of the shirne in last week of June and it is moved in front of the main hall on 6/30.
+(Actually, there is Buden, the building that has many paper lanterns, between the Chinowa and the main hall.)

 We pass through the Chinowa in the way the red arrow indicates in the photo.